Valentin-Metz/writeup_factorio/readme.md

 - `0x2043fa4: mov rsp, rcx; ret;`

-As the load location of our modified save file is a bit flaky, we insert a ret slide which is easier to target than our main chain.
+As the load location of our modified save file is a bit flaky, we insert a ret slide, which is easier to target than our main chain.

 We place the address of the ret slide and the address of the stack pivot gadget in the first section of our savefile in an interleaving, repeating pattern.